 Bench Farms, in Curtice, Ohio, was founded in 1940 by newlyweds Charles and Margaret Bench.
 The farm originally operated as a dairy, and being relatively new to farming, Charles decided to abandon the labor intensive dairy operation to focus his efforts on raising vegetables instead.
-Potatoes were the first crop raised on the farm.
-As the operation matured so did the Bench Family, and with the help of their three sons and two daughters, Bench Farms grew to raise massive amounts of sugar beets, pickles, and tomatoes for processing.
+As the operation matured so did the Bench Family, and with the help of their three sons and two daughters, Bench Farms grew to raise massive amounts of sugar beets and tomatoes for processing.

 Farming has become the common thread woven into the fabric of the Bench Farms family legacy.
 Oldest son Donald Bench Sr. still farms alongside his son, Don Jr., Robert Bench Jr. has continued his late father’s pickle operation and youngest son David eventually took over the original family farm in 1982.